THE NETWORK EFFECT LAB

 Who the Network Effect Lab Is For

-The Network Effect Lab is for people doing Great Work that depends on understanding, trust, and context.
+The Network Effect Lab is for people doing Great Work that deserves to be understood well.

 It is a strong fit for: